 The Company's functional currency is Australian dollars.
-The Group's Cambodia subsidiary has a functional currency of US dollars.
+The Group's Cambodia subsidiary has a functional currency of US dollars and the Group's PNG subsidiary has a functional currency of the Kina.

 The Group's exposure to foreign currency risk at the end of the reporting period, expressed in Australian dollars, was as follows: